fetchrobotics/docs/source/care_and_feeding.rst

 Instead create a support ticket to get the damage part fixed or replaced.

 The robot uses large sealed lead-acid (SLA) batteries.
-These batteries should provide a many hours of robot running time.
+These batteries should provide a many hours of robot run time.
 Like most chemical batteries technologies, the amount energy the batteries can provide will decrease as they age.
 Luckily, replacing the batteries is simple and relatively inexpensive.
 Even so, there are few things that can done to improve battery lifetime.